Marie-Claude Beaud

-Marie-Claude Beaud (born February 22, 1946) is a French exhibition curator and director of art institutions.
+Marie-Claude Beaud (22 February 1946 – 29 December 2024) was a French exhibition curator and director of art institutions.
 During her long career, she has held executive positions at Fondation Cartier pour l'Art Contemporain (Paris), Les Arts décoratifs (Paris), MUDAM (Luxembourg), and the New National Museum (Monaco).
-She is the recipient of several decorations.
+She was the recipient of several decorations.

-Early life and education
+Background

-Marie-Claude Beaud was born in Besançon, February 22, 1946.
+Marie-Claude Beaud was born in Besançon, 22 February 1946.
 Her parents were lawyers.
 She grew up in Besançon in a modest environment.
 She worked at odd jobs from her teenage years, first in a pastry shop and then, at the age of 17, as a librarian at the Institut d'Art et d'Archéologie.

 She studied at the University of Besançon between 1963 and 1968, where she obtained a degree in art history and archaeology.
 During these years, she met the art historian Maurice Besset, whose influence convinced her to focus her studies on the history of modern and contemporary art, before doing a diploma of advanced studies in Grenoble.

+Beaud died on 29 December 2024, at the age of 78.